 Only on Pelagian

 Guests often offer praise for the high levels of service the crew provides, and the comforts the accommodations allow.
 From the spacious cabins and fine cuisines to the personal attention of the dive guides, there’s certainly a lot to like.
-But even the best can sometimes be made even better, and there are a few small things guests can do to ensure their time aboard the Pelagian is as good as it can get.
+But even the best can sometimes be made better, and there are a few small things guests can do to ensure their time aboard the Pelagian is as good as it can get.
 Following are some of the tidbits of advice the crew and some former guests have to offer to make a Pelagian cruise the best ever.

 The crew is for you

 Pelagian’s crew can be a great source for advice and assistance.
 “We are there to serve the divers and snorkelers in every way,” says Kaori Robinson, who worked on Pelagian as cruise director and dive experience manager for years.
-“As a dive guide my role has included being an underwater model, a camera caddy, and of course critter expert and guide.
+“As a dive guide my role included being an underwater model, a camera caddy, and of course critter expert and guide.
 I’ve found mating pygmy seahorses and blue-ringed octopus, among other creatures for guests.
 While you might call this ‘all just part of the job,’ the greatest reward is knowing that our guests are having the time of their life.”
-Other team members agree, saying: “it’s the little things that you do not find elsewhere that set us apart.
+Other team members agree, saying:it’s the little things that you do not find elsewhere that set us apart.
 Wetsuits are hung and folded, warm towels and hot drinks are provided after each dive, and there’s always assistance for managing cameras.
-Guests say they love the small group atmosphere, and especially enjoy the 70-plus minute dives.”
+Guests say they love the small group atmosphere, and especially enjoy the 70-plus minute dives.

-It’s OK to ask
+It’s ok to ask

 The Pelagian crew’s dedication to providing the ultimate in guest service extends to all aspects of the cruise.
 Special requests are welcomed, whether it’s help in hunting for a particularly elusive reef creature, or meeting a special dietary requirement or culinary request.
-“Many guests request fresh tuna for sashimi and our crew makes a special trip to Pasar Wajo market at Buton to get the tuna,” says cruise director Ben Robinson.
+“Many guests request fresh tuna for sashimi and our crew makes a special trip to Pasar Wajo market at Buton to get the tuna,”said former cruise director Ben Robinson.

 “They had to drag me kicking and screaming from the luxuries of the Pelagian.
 I had my own spicy sambal prepared daily by the chef!
-What a nice touch!”
-Julie Lightbourn
+What a nice touch!” ~ Julie Lightbourn

 When it comes to locating small creatures among the intricacies of a coral reef or a rubble garden, the more eyes, the better.
 This is where Pelagian’s dive guides can become an invaluable resource, as they are highly experienced at locating small and hidden things.
 “The dive guides on Pelagian are the best we have ever had at finding fish and other creatures,” says guest Richard Gamble.
 But don’t just rely on the guides, and learn from them.
 Take note of the places they focus their attention when searching for a particular animal, and may enhance your own critter sleuthing skills.